jiabingeng/places-service-docs/places-rest-apis/adobe-i-o-integration/README.md

 1. Go to [https://console.adobe.io/](https://console.adobe.io/) and sign in with your Adobe ID.

-2. Click on the **Create integration** in the **Quick Start** section.
+2. In the **Quick Start** section, click **Create integration**.

 3. Select **Access an API** (default selection) and click **Continue**.

-4. If you have access to more than one Experience Cloud organization, select the desired organization from the drop-down list on the top right.
+4. If you have access to more than one Experience Cloud organization, select the organization from the drop-down list on the top right.

 5. Under **Experience Cloud**, select **Places** as the Adobe service to which you want to integrate with and click **Continue** near the bottom of the page.